xuri/excelize-doc/en/cell.md

 func (f *File) GetCellStyle(sheet, cell string) (int, error)
 ```

-The cell style index is obtained from the given worksheet name and cell reference, and the obtained index can be used as a parameter to call the `SetCellValue` function when copying the cell style.
+The cell style index is obtained from the given worksheet name and cell reference, and the obtained index can be used as a parameter to call the `SetCellStyle` function when copying the cell style.

 ## Merge cells {#MergeCell}